You’ll learn in this article how exactly Tiktok does it’s loudness normalisation, the secrets to this are revealed 😉

 The knee is set to have a linear behaviour but more of gradual decent into limiting at the higher volumes so it hits harder there.

-The knee has a curve like this, kicking in at the higher volumes.
+The knee has a curve which kicks in at the higher volumes.

 The attack is set to fastest attack and the release is set to autorelease.